ssheaks/petopia/README.md

 An interactive pet rescue game!

 ## Description:
-The pets are playing on the playground (Petopia) but invaders have arrived!
+The pets are playing on the playground (Petopia) but flea invaders have arrived!
 You have limited time to clear the playground for the pets.
-But watch out the invaders are harder to catch as time runs out!
-And try not to catch any pets or you will lose points.
+But watch out the fleas are harder to catch as time runs out!
+And try not to let them get away or you will lose points.

 ## Technology:
 * Python 3.6